-Watch: Amusing Blooper Reel for 'The Artist' Spreading the Laughter
+Watch: Amusing Blooper Reel for 'The Artist' Will Make You Laugh

 Watch the newly released blooper reel for Michel Hazanavicius' The Artist, originally via Allocine:

 Hollywood, 1927.
 George Valentin is a successful silent movie star.
 The advent of the talkies will sound the death knell for his career.
 But for young extra Peppy Miller, it seems the sky's the limit — stardom awaits.

 The Artist was conceived and directed by French filmmaker Michel Hazanavicius (interviewed here), of the popular OSS 117 French spy films and Mes amis previously.
 It premiered at the Cannes Film Festival earlier this May.
 In the first major sale of the fest, The Weinstein Company picked up the film for US release.
 Its been playing in theaters since last year, but with Oscar glory, it'll be expanding, so check your local listings.

 I enjoyed the film the first time, it was okay, but I couldn't watch it for the second.
 It's not that wonderful.
 Wouldn't you say it's a bit of a rip-off -- for of course it seems all fresh -- since there wasn't such a film for 80 years??

 I don't think it's bad or anything, it's pretty sweet but the story is very basic.
 I couldn't watch it for the second time.
 A rip-off as in a trick, cheat if you like.
 There is a reason why such films aren't made any more.